ashToronto/career_crafter_pro/README.md

 * to generate a coverage report: `COVERAGE=true bundle exec rspec`
 * to view the code coverage in a web browser: from your the root dir & terminal run: `open coverage/index.html`

-- Services (job queues, cache servers, search engines, gems, etc.)
+- Services TBD (job queues, cache servers, search engines, gems, etc.)

 * `gem cancancan` 🧩 for admin user managment & built over `devise` - if you assign another user admin privelages the current admin will no longer keep their admin status.
 There can be only one admin.
 This functionality is kept to ensure continuity of any business model i.e if the admin quits it can be passed on to the next in chain of leadership. 🧩